ssk705/Code_KM_KH_FB/README.md

 ### Bug types
 1.  == versus .equals (faulty string comparisons)
 2.  = versus ==
-3.  mismatching, miscounting and/or misuse of { }, [ ], ( ), “ ”, and ‘ ’
+3. Mismatching, miscounting and/or misuse of { }, [ ], ( ), “ ”, and ‘ ’
     && vs. & and || vs. |
-4.  incorrect semi-colon after an if selection structure before the if statement or after the  for or while repetition structure before the respective for or while loop
+4. Incorrect semi-colon after an if selection structure before the if statement or after the  for or while repetition structure before the respective for or while loop
-5.  wrong separators in for loops (using commas instead of semi-colons)"
+5. Wrong separators in for loops (using commas instead of semi-colons)"
-6.  an if followed by a bracket instead of by a parenthesis
+6. An if followed by a bracket instead of by a parenthesis
-7.  using keywords as method names or variable names
+7. Using keywords as method names or variable names
 8.  invoking methods with wrong arguments
 9.  incorrect semicolon at the end of a method header
 10. leaving a space after a period when calling a specific method